bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Finally, there was also a kind of *stretch goal* — the ability to extract more information from the page than just the headline.
 My aim was to make it possible to include things like image thumbnails in links to image-first sites like the wonderful [XKCD](https://xkcd.com/).

 Spoiler alert, I achieved that stretch goal!
-THat's why recent links to XKCD comics in the *Pallet Cleaner* section of the Security Bits segments they look like this:
+That's why recent links to XKCD comics in the *Palate Cleaner* section of the Security Bits segments look like this:

 * [XKCD 3262: Sports Commentary](https://xkcd.com/3262)
    ![ADD A DESCRIPTION FOR THE VISUALLY IMPAIRED HERE](https://imgs.xkcd.com/comics/sports_commentary.png)

 ## Handling Dependencies in 2026

 Both the previous `linkify.js` script and the new `linkifier` CLI are built using [NodeJS](https://nodejs.org/en).
-Since ES6 I've become extremely fond of coding in Javascript, and the NodeJS environment is mature, well supported, and cross-platform.
-It also has a very well thought out mechanism for including third-party libraries in your own projects, the Node Package Manger, [NPM](https://www.npmjs.com).
+Since ES6, I've become extremely fond of coding in JavaScript, and the NodeJS environment is mature, well supported, and cross-platform.
+It also has a very well-thought-out mechanism for including third-party libraries in your own projects: the Node Package Manager [NPM](https://www.npmjs.com).

-I simply couldn't create tools like Linkifier without depending on open source modules — I neither have the time nor the skills to implement everything myself from scratch!
+I simply couldn't create tools like Linkifier without depending on open source modules.
+I neither have the time nor the skills to implement everything myself from scratch!

-In more innocent times, you were pretty safe importing just about any NPN module in your project.
+In more innocent times, you were pretty safe importing just about any NPM module in your project.
 Worst-case, it was buggy and didn't work very well, so you tried something else!

 Alas, times have changed 🙁